Pascalrjt/DECO3850/README.md

 Notes:
 - All four motors are triggered wirelessly by ButtonESP over ESP-NOW.
-- Each motor runs for 1000ms per trigger and stops automatically.
+- Each motor runs while its button is held and stops when the button is released — START on the press edge, STOP on the release edge.
-- If a motor is already running, a second trigger for the same motor is ignored until it stops.
+- Motor output is a fixed `analogWrite(pwm, 150)` with `DIR` held HIGH; there is no on-board timeout, so the motor only stops when a STOP command arrives.

 ## ButtonESP Pinout